Azerbaijani Oil Prices Increases

-(MENAFN- AzerNews) The price of Azeri LT CIF Augusta increased by $0.83 amounting
+(MENAFN- AzerNews) The price of Azeri LT CIF Augusta increased by $1 amounting to

 barrel.